 Step 1: Candidature

-In his first year, the candidate is introduced to Salvatorian life.
-He lives at one of four communities, engages with others in formation and participates in part-time ministry.
-He attends formation classes and works closely with his Salvatorian sponsor to discern entrance into novitiate.
+The first step of formation is candidature, in which the individual is introduced to Salvatorian life.
+He lives in community, engages with others in formation and participates in part-time ministry.
+He attends formation classes and works closely with the director of candidates to discern readiness for entrance into novitiate.

 Step 2: Novitiate